easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### BFAST

 BFAST facilitates the fast and accurate mapping of short reads to reference sequences.
 Some advantages of BFAST include:  1) Speed: enables billions of short reads to be mapped quickly.
 2) Accuracy: A priori probabilities for mapping reads with defined set of variants.
-3) An easy way to measurably tune accuracy at the expense of speed.
+3) An simple way to measurably tune accuracy at the expense of speed.

 *homepage*: <http://bfast.sourceforge.net/>